mnh48-minetest/unicodeparser/README.md

 (C) muhdnurhidayat (MNH48.com) and contributors

-Licensed under The MIT License.
+Licensed under The MIT License, see [LICENSE.txt](/LICENSE.txt "The MIT License").

 ## Changelog

 ### v1.2

 - The tool now convert the codepoint when you press enter after writing the text, so you don't need to click the button "Convert" anymore, but the button is still there for compatibility reasons.
 - The tool now copies the converted codepoint to your clipboard when ypu enter or press the "Convert" button, so you don't need to manually copy (Ctrl-C) anymore.
 - Added link to GitHub at the tool.